Auditions

 WHAT TO BRING/PREPARE:

-You do not need to prepare anything else in advance.
+Nothing else needs to be prepared in advance (monologues, songs, etc.).
 The auditions will consist of readings of segments of the script ("sides") prepared by the director.

 ABOUT THE SHOW: